ownaginatious/fbchat-archive-parser/README.rst

 .. code:: bash

-    fbcap ./messages.htm -d some/random/directory
+    fbcap messages ./messages.htm -d some/random/directory

 This will create a file per conversation titled ``thread_#.ext`` where # is the conversation number and ext is the extension of the format (e.g. ``json``).
 A ``manifest.txt`` file is also created, which lists the participants in each thread number for navigational/search purposes.

 What if I only want to parse out a specific conversation?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the ``-t`` option to specify a particular
-conversation/thread you want to output.
-Just provide a comma-separated
-set of names.
+You can use the ``-t`` option to specify a particular conversation/thread you want to output.
+Just provide a comma-separated set of names.
 If you don't remember a last name (or the first name), the system will try to compensate.

 .. code:: bash

-    fbcap ./messages.htm -t second
+    fbcap messages ./messages.htm -t second

 .. figure:: http://i.imgur.com/3FbWIN7.png
    :alt: filter second

 .. code:: bash

-    fbcap ./messages.htm -t second,third
+    fbcap messages ./messages.htm -t second,third

 .. figure:: http://i.imgur.com/IJzD1LE.png
    :alt: filter second and third